fdufnews/Arduino_mini_lab/README.md

 # Arduino_mini_lab

 ## What it is
-Small development/test platform using of the shelves items that were lying in my drawers.
+Small development/test platform using of the shelves items that were lying in my desk.
 There is an Arduino mini pro, an 80x160 TFT display some buttons, a joystick, a battery charger and an FTDI tool

 I have written a small library that inherit from UTFT in order to have a little GUI for rapid prototyping.